Inspirational profile of the week - Peter Örn

 Peter, you have recently published a book about Greenland and its people together with Mats Andréasson.
-What prompted your
+What sparked your

 Peter, you have recently published a book about Greenland and its people together with Mats Andréasson.